alexwebgr/property_manager/README.md

 Create an app to manage properties with an area autocomplete feature

 ## The approach
 Created a basic rails app with a touch of javascript.
-Assuming there is a frontend framework used, I focused more on the rails / ruby side of things.
+Assuming there is a frontend framework being used, I focused more on the rails / ruby side of things.

 ### The stack
 * Ruby 2.7.0